jtheta/src/README.md

  - Contains all development `chore` related utilities/tools.
  - The [setup script](#setup) ensures your env is ready for development.
- - This directory is removed for all distrubutioins
+ - This directory is removed for all distributions
  - `./dev/val.cfg.js` - validates all platform configuration files

 ### test